 (a) Regardless of the actual monthly production of the nonmetallic mine, the Operator shall cover all trucks hauling sand with secured tarps, and utilize all relevant dust control measures specified in Wis.
 Admin.
-Code § NR 415.075 and any approved Fugitive Dust Control Plan.
+Code § NR 415.075.
 Additionally, the Operator shall have an established protocol for additional dust control measures when the National Weather Service has issued a high wind warning for the area.